devoworm/devoworm.github.io/Instructions-for-Video-Extraction.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;11.
 Click Media -> Open Video and find your video.
 Patiently let the whole thing play.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;12.
 Click Tools -> Preferences.
 Under “show settings”, click “all”.
 Under “video”, select “filters”.
-Uncheck “Scene video filter”.
-Click “Save”.
+Uncheck “Scene video filter”. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Click “Save”.
 This is so that VLC won’t generate thumbnails the next time you play a video.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;13.
 Open the folder you created earlier.
 The thumbnails should be there.